All students are given the opportunity to learn to canoe and kayak.

 The opportunities available depend on the different year groups.
-At Elleray Campus, Years 1 and 2 enjoy simple expeditions on Lake Windermere, then from Years 3 to 6 the students are involved in weekly sessions of sailing, canoeing or kayaking from September through to the end of October, and from April to July.
-Elleray pupils work through the British Conoeing power Awards.
+At Elleray Campus, students from Years 3 to 6 are involved in weekly sessions of sailing, canoeing or kayaking from September through to the end of October, and from April to July.
 In the Senior School, adventure continues with fortnightly half-day sessions for students in Years 7 to 9.
-Students in Year 7 follow a rotation of different activities which currently involves at least two half-day sessions in the Autumn; one canoeing and one kayaking, followed by a river journey in the Summer term so that students who show commitment can complete their British Canoeing One Star Award.
-Students in Years 8 and 9 can opt into half termly sessions of canoeing and kayaking, where they develop the necessary skills to achieve the British Canoeing Two Star Award, and put more emphasis on easy white water rivers and paddling journeys.
+Students in Year 7 follow a rotation of different activities which currently involves at least two half-day sessions in the Autumn; one canoeing and one kayaking, followed by a river journey in the Summer term so that students who show commitment.
+Students in Years 8 and 9 can opt into half termly sessions of canoeing and kayaking and put more emphasis on easy white water rivers and paddling journeys.
 We have a range of different canoes (suitable for both flat water and white water paddling), a collection of white water kayaks (suitable for all ages) and a fleet of sea kayaks for use on Windermere and some of our larger expeditions.

 Canoeing and kayaking are popular after-school activities for all year groups.
 In the warmer months, we run a variety of different sessions from our watersports centre, Hodge Howe, coaching complete beginners through to more experienced paddlers.
 During the Winter months, the more experienced students can attend the night sea kayaking activity on Windermere, and our kayak Eskimo rolling sessions take place in a local swimming pool.